Searching ...

 Gainesville is the county seat of Alachua County and home to the University of Florida, one of the nation’s best universities.
 The sprawling campus houses museums, performing arts centers, and sporting venues like “The Swamp,” the nickname for the football stadium.
 The University of Florida is on the list of top 30 universities in the country and ranked number 16 on U.S. News & World Report’s 2019 list of Best Colleges for Veterans.

-The healthcare scene is strong in Gainesville with two nationally recognized hospitals by U.S. News & World Report: Shands at the University of Florida and North Florida Regional Medical Center.
+The healthcare scene is strong in Gainesville with two nationally recognized hospitals by U.S. News & World Report: UF Health Shands Hospital and North Florida Regional Medical Center.
 These hospitals attract top talent to the area.
 Residents can rest easily knowing they have access to quality care near home.

 Gainesville is home to great art and entertainment venues, ranging from live music at the Bo Diddley Plaza, outdoor movies in the park, farmers markets, and unique festivals like the Hoggetowne Medieval Faire.